JimmyCushnie/JECS/README.md

 ### Collections

-SUCC will serialize and parse List<T>s, arrays, and HashSet<T>s according to [PENIS spec](https://github.com/JimmyCushnie/PENIS#list-lines) as long as the collection is of a supported type.
+SUCC will serialize and parse List<T>s and arrays according to [PENIS spec](https://github.com/JimmyCushnie/PENIS#list-lines) as long as the collection is of a supported type.

 SUCC can serialize and parse dictionaries according to [PENIS spec](https://github.com/JimmyCushnie/PENIS#key-lines) as long as the keys in the dictionary are of a base type and the values are of a supported type.

 ### Other Types

-If a type not listed above is sent to the `Get` or `Set` methods, P4U will serialize all public, non-static, read-and-write-enabled fields and properties of that type, except for those with the `[SUCC.DontSave]` attribute.
+If a type not listed above is sent to the `Get` or `Set` methods, SUCC will serialize all public, non-static, read-and-write-enabled fields and properties of that type, except for those with the `[SUCC.DontSave]` attribute.
 For example, the `Vector3` type will have the three floats `x` `y` and `z` serialized.

 Shortcuts
 ---

 Shortcuts are the main thing that separate SUCC language from PENIS.
-Shortcuts are never saved by SUCC; you use them when writing config files for your game.
+They are a way of writing data more concisely.
+Shortcuts are never written by SUCC, only read; you use them when writing config files manually.

 ### Property Shortcuts